Qeteshpony/OPNsenseCertUpdate/README.md

 # Automatic OPNsense Certificate Update
-I use an external server to generate Lets Encryp wildcard certificates for my internally used domain These scripts help replacing the certificate in OPNsense without using the WEB-UI by encoding the certificate files and replacing the elements in the config.xml
+I use an external server to generate Lets Encrypt wildcard certificates for my internally used domain These scripts help replacing the certificate in OPNsense without using the WEB-UI by encoding the certificate files and replacing the elements in the config.xml